Porter, Texas: Local government

 As an unincorporated community, Porter does not have its own municipal government.
 Therefore, all local administrative duties are handled at the county level by Montgomery County, precinct 4.
 As of June 2022, the county commissioner for the precinct is James Metts.

 State government

 In the Texas Senate, Porter is in District 4, represented by Republican Brandon Creighton.

 In the Texas House of Representatives, 83.8% of Porter is in District 3, represented by Republican Cecil Bell Jr. 13.7% of Porter is in District 16, represented by Republican Will Metcalf.
 The remaining 2.5% are in Districts 15 and 127.

 Federal government

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.

-In the United States House of Representatives, Porter is part of District 8, represented by Republican Kevin Brady.
+In the United States House of Representatives, Porter is part of District 8, represented by Republican Morgan Luttrell.

 The United States Postal Service Porter Post Office is located at 23550 Partners Way.